Middle-level Fusion for Lightweight RGB-D Salient Object Detection: Proposed model

 \subsection{LFDF module}

-Given the extracted unimodal features ($\mathbf{F}_r^2$ and $\mathbf{F}_d^2$) and multi-modal features ($\mathbf{F}_{rd}^i, i$=3,4,5), our proposed LFDF module aims to effectively exploit the multi-level complementary information with less parameters.
-For that, it first reduces the channels of all the input features into 64 to decrease our model's parameters.
-Then, our proposed LFDF module aggregates not only those saliency information contained in these features of different levels (\emph{i.e.,} feature-level information) but also those saliency information contained in the saliency maps deduced in different levels (\emph{i.e.,} decision-level information).
+Given the extracted multi-modal features ($\mathbf{F}_{rd}^i, i$=2, 3, 4, 5), our proposed LFDF module aims to effectively exploit the multi-level complementary information.
+For that, as shown in Fig. \ref{fig1}, it aggregates not only those saliency information contained in these features of different levels (\emph{i.e.,} feature-level information) but also those saliency information contained in the saliency maps deduced in different levels (\emph{i.e.,} decision-level information) from two directions.
 This may make up the information losing caused by feature channel reduction.

-Specifically, in our proposed LFDF module, the extracted unimodal features ($\mathbf{F}_r^2$ and $\mathbf{F}_d^2$) are first element-wise added to obtain the 2th level of the multi-modal features $\mathbf{F}_{rd}^2$.
-Then, the channels of all the multi-modal features $\mathbf{F}_{rd}^i, (i$=2,3,4,5) are first reduced into 64 to decrease the computational complexity and memory, \emph{i.e.,}
+Specifically, as shown in Fig. \ref{fig1}, the channels of all the multi-modal features $\mathbf{F}_{rd}^i, (i$=2,3,4,5) are first reduced into 64 to decrease the computational complexity and memory in our proposed LFDF module, \emph{i.e.,}

-where $\operatorname{Conv}(*, \beta_i)$ denotes the 1$\times$1 convolutional layers with corresponding parameters $\beta_i$.
-Furthermore, all the other features in our proposed LFDF module set their channel to 64 for reducing the computational complexity and memory.
+where $\operatorname{Conv}(*, \beta_i)$ denotes the convolutional layers with corresponding parameters $\beta_i$.
+Similarly, all the other features in our proposed LFDF module also set their channel to 64 for reducing the computational complexity and memory.
+Compared with using their original channels, this can effectively reduce our network's parameters in the subsequent steps.

-As shown in Fig.~\ref{fig1}, to make up the performance drop caused by reducing parameters, our proposed LFDF module further aggregates those complementary information across different levels of features and saliency maps in two directions.
-For the $i$-th level of the multi-modal features $\mathbf{F}_{rd}^i$, it aggregates the features of other three levels and the saliency map (if existed) of its lower level to obtain more discriminative features and more accurate saliency map of current level, \emph{i.e.,}
+However, reducing feature's channels will inevitably reduce the amount of salient information contained in the multi-level features, which further drops our model's performance.
+Our proposed LFDF module tries to address this issue by fully exploiting the feature-level and decision-level information.
+To this end, as shown in Fig.~\ref{fig1}, it aggregates those complementary information across different levels of features and saliency maps in two directions.